yesilted/EOChargingTask/README.md

 to show my skills but because of limited source and API documentation, it remain limited.
 I i believe i could do much more with more soruce of documentation.

+Reagrding to scenarios i would not be able have situations like; Correspondence between data and field types, Allowed number of characters,Allowed data bounds and limits.
+Even if i send nll value it was accepting.

 Thanks